Supporting HDR progress policy process

 15. Identification of unsatisfactory academic progress

 15.1.
-Circumstances under which candidates may be placed at risk of unsatisfactory academic progress (hereafter to be referred to as at risk) are explained in sections 22 to 24 of the Higher Degree by Research Policy.
+Circumstances under which candidates may be placed at risk of unsatisfactory academic progress (hereafter to be referred to as at risk) are explained in section 14.1 of the Higher degrees by research policy.

 15.2.
 If a candidate is identified as being at risk in between milestone reviews, the Senior supervisor must advise the HDR Coordinator of the circumstances in writing.